 Renowned as the Land of Enchantment, New Mexico boasts an array of striking landscapes, from the Chihuahuan Desert to the Sangre de Cristo Mountains.
 The southwestern state’s capital, Santa Fe, is a popular tourist destination well known for its upscale spas, magnificent Spanish colonial architecture, and vibrant cultural scene.
 This flourishing city is home to the Georgia O’Keeffe Museum and the open-air Santa Fe Opera.

-To top it off, New Mexico’s population and economy are on the rise.
+New Mexico’s population and economy are on the rise.
 In other words, the Land of Enchantment could also be the land of opportunity for retirees looking to buy valuable vacant land.
 In Quay County, land hovered in the range of $1.96 per square foot, and the average land sale amount is $55,918.

 -